Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 8. Ensure that your class mapping extension methods run during the startup of the migration tool.
 Call the methods from `UseCustomizations` in the [ServiceCollectionExtensions](/Migration.Tool.Extensions/ServiceCollectionExtensions.cs) class.

+**Note**: Your mappings now replace the default migration functionality for all data classes (page types) that you use as a source.
+Any class where you set at least one source field is affected.
+If you map only some fields from a source class, the remaining fields are not migrated at all.

 ### Examples

 You can find sample class mappings in the [ClassMappingSample.cs](/Migration.Tool.Extensions/ClassMappings/ClassMappingSample.cs) file.